auxsophia/auxsophia.github.io/_pages/philosophy/microPhilosophyReview.md

 Not only for these reasons, but I realized this sly dog was monetizing philosophy!
 Hey, I want to do that!
 How is he doing it?
 I also generally like to support philosophers in their endeavors.
 For the low, low price of $99 I now have lifetime access to the course.
 I was part of the very first cohort to go through.
 Paul is only improving the course with feedback.
 He’s now adding videos to go along with the written lessons in addition to a journal you can complete, your own philosophy book.
 For me the price was worth it to have the one-on-one chat with the Musso himself.
 He’s a super nice guy who genuinely cares about his students.

 I should say I’m not affiliated with this course or anything.
 There’s no monetary kickbacks to me so far.
 I was drawn to Paul by his substack writing.
 You can view [his articles here](https://substack.com/@paulmusso).
 He describes the [micro-philosophy framework](https://themicrophilosopher.substack.com/p/micro-philosophy-20-major-update?utm_source=profile&utm_medium=reader2) in detail and you can see how his ideas evolved.
 This will give you a good idea if the course is for you.
 He also offers a free course on Stoicism and Marcus Aurelius.
-The course cost is now $200, but it could very well be worth it to you.
+The [course cost is changing](https://stan.store/paulmussophilosophy), but it could very well be worth it to you.

 Generally the course is structured into four parts.
 I’ll say it really felt like a philosophy course.
-I graduated with my bachelors in philosophy in 2012.
+I graduated with my bachelor's in philosophy in 2012.
 Every once in a while I really itch to do some philosophizing.
 This course scratches that.
-Your head might hurt with all the thinking and reflecting you will do.
+Your head might hurt with all the thinking and reflecting you will do - mine sure did!

 ## The birth view analysis